Fcbah/PHP-Hospital-Appointment-Management-Web-Server/tutorial.md

 ```
 gedit /var/log/mail.log
 ```
-If you have this error then you forgot to has the `sasl_passwd`.
+If you have this error then you forgot to hash the `sasl_passwd`.
 ```
 Apr 20 01:23:02 hephzibah-HP15-ra0xx postfix/smtp[19624]: warning: hash:/etc/postfix/sasl_passwd is unavailable. open database /etc/postfix/sasl_passwd.db: No such file or directory
 ```